 This course analyzes the taxation of foreign persons in the United States, including taxation of United States real property interests and withholding on the disposition or acquisition of business interests in the United States; related issues such as choice of entity and sales of goods imported into the United States; and pre-immigration tax planning strategies.

-International Tax: Outbound Transactions (2 credits, TAX 916; William Sherman)
+International: Outbound (2 credits, TAX 916; Jeffrey Rubinger)

-This course examines the income taxation of investments outside the United States, including controlled foreign corporations, passive foreign investment companies, foreign personal holding companies, indirect foreign tax credits, allocations of deductions, and foreign currency transactions.
+This course examines the income taxation of investments outside the United States, including controlled foreign corporations; passive foreign investment companies; the foreign tax credit provisions; foreign derived intangible income; and outbound, and foreign-to-foreign reorganizations.

 This course examines the federal income tax consequences of partnership formation and operation, partnership distributions in cash or in kind, withdrawal from partnerships, sale of partnerships, and sale of partnership interests and assets, including definition of a partnership, special allocations of partnership income and losses, the effect of liabilities and a comparison with similar consequences for S corporations.